 You have the freedom to display decor items or furniture pieces a few feet from the fireplace without the risk of your belongings catching on fire.
 The panel and glass doors also stay cool to the touch on the fireplace to ensure no one burns themselves, especially kids and pets in the home.
 You don’t have to worry about anyone getting too close to the feature as it’s operating.

 There also aren’t any harmful chemicals, contaminants, or byproducts that are produced because wood and gas aren’t used as the fuel source.
 You can prevent your family from being exposed to carbon monoxide.
-You also won’t increase your risk of developing cancer in the future because of byproducts you’re exposed to with a wood fireplace.
+You also won’t increase your risk of developing cancer in the future because of the byproducts you’re exposed to with a wood fireplace.
 When the fireplace is installed, you don’t need to spend money installing carbon monoxide detectors in different rooms of the house for added savings and convenience.

-This type of fireplace allows you to have peace of mind and confidence protecting your family’s health.
-The fireplace won’t trigger asthma, respiratory issues, and sinus problems or allergies when you spend time enjoying the heat.
+This type of fireplace allows you to have peace of mind and confidence in protecting your family’s health.
+The fireplace won’t trigger asthma, respiratory issues, and sinus problems, or allergies when you spend time enjoying the heat.
 You also don’t need to remember to open the flue or vent on the chimney to allow any smoke to be released outside.
 Many homeowners fail to open the flue at times, which can cause the smoke to infiltrate the indoor air in the building, which contaminates the air quality and can lead to carbon monoxide poisoning.
 This is never a risk because smoke isn’t produced with electric inserts.

 Electric inserts also don’t generate a lot of noise when their internal components are in use.
-You can place it in your living room without turning the volume on the TV up or place it in a dining room and still enjoy making conversation with your family members or guests.
+You can place it in your living room without turning the volume on the TV up or place an electric fireplace in a dining room and still enjoy making conversation with your family members or guests.
 Electric inserts are virtually silent when you turn them on each time and won’t require trying to heater over the blower or motor each time you enjoy having a fire.

-By knowing which inserts pair well with a wood fireplace mantel or a DIY rough sawn floating shelf, it can create a beautiful design.
+By knowing which inserts pair well with a wood fireplace mantel or a DIY rough-sawn floating shelf, it can create a beautiful design.
 You can display your favorite items on the shelving to ensure the fireplace mantel shelf stands out and draws more attention to the feature.